 Davidson.
 Our Hyatt Centric Chicago Magnificent Mile hotel is operated under a management agreement with Davidson.
 The management agreement with Davidson requires us to pay Davidson a base management fee of 2.5% of total revenue, and an incentive fee of 10.0% of the excess of net operating income over a certain threshold, limited to 1.5% of total revenue.
 The base and incentive management fees have an aggregate cap of 4.0% of total revenue.
-Inclusive of renewal options and absent prior termination by either party, the Davidson management agreement expires in 2029.
+Inclusive of renewal options and absent prior termination by either party, the Davidson management agreement expires in 2029; however, we have the ability to terminate the agreement at any time without a termination fee upon 90 days prior written notice.

 Hyatt.
 Our Hyatt Regency San Francisco hotel is operated by Hyatt under an operating lease with economics that follow a typical management fee structure.
 Pursuant to the lease, Hyatt retains 3.0% of total revenue as a base management fee.
 The lease also provides Hyatt the opportunity to earn an incentive fee if gross operating profit exceeds certain thresholds.
+Under the operating lease, we are entitled to the payment of net income generated by the hotel, whereas Hyatt is solely and exclusively responsible for the operation of the hotel, including all costs and liabilities arising from such operation.
 The lease expires in 2050, and provides no renewal options.

 Singh.
 Our Oceans Edge Resort & Marina hotel is operated under a management agreement with Singh.
 The management agreement with Singh requires us to pay Singh a base management fee of 3.0% of gross revenue, and an incentive fee of 10.0% of adjusted net operating income, capped at 1.5% of gross revenue.
-The Singh management agreement provides no renewal options, and expires in 2027, absent prior termination by either party.
+The Singh management agreement provides no renewal options, and expires in 2027, absent prior termination by either party; however, we have the ability to terminate the agreement at any time without a termination fee upon 30 days prior written notice.

 The existing management agreements with Marriott, Hilton and Hyatt require the manager to furnish chain services that are generally made available to other hotels managed by that operator.
 Costs for these chain services are reimbursed by us.
-Such services include: the development and operation of computer systems and reservation services; management and administrative services; marketing and sales services; human resources training services; and such additional services as may from time to time be more efficiently performed on a national, regional or group level.
+Such services include: the development and operation of computer systems and reservation services; management and administrative services;

+marketing and sales services; human resources training services; and such additional services as may from time to time be more efficiently performed on a national, regional or group level.